 The website uses slideshow navigation in the beginning.
 With one swipe, the following section scrolls up.
 The first pages that you will see contain the slogan of the hotel.
 When you reach the first information page, you will find the hotel’s description, including the list of amenities.
 When you get to this part, you will notice that you can now scroll down without activating a new slide.

 On the side, there is a list of section titles.
 As you scroll down, the lion head logo goes to the section’s title that you are looking at.
-Each section has a picture divider.
+In addition, each section has a picture divider.
 The photo is either a place in the hotel or a tile pattern.

 As usual, the descriptions for each hotel feature come with stunning pictures.
 There are also mini links that you can find over some headings.
 For example, when you scroll down to the Wellness section, you will see four links appear on top of the word “Wellness.”
 These are Spa, Fitness, Swimming pool, and Solarium.
 This mini link feature is a beautiful way to make navigation easy for the visitor.